 Getzlaf’s final game was his 1,157th in the NHL.
-While this is a franchise record Getzlaf comfortably owns, he’s outside the top-30 in games played for a single franchise, behind some notable non-Hall of Famers like Daniel Alfredsson.
-Getzlaf’s 1019 points put him at 88th all-time.
+While this is a franchise record Getzlaf comfortably owns, he’s outside the top 30 in games played for a single franchise.
+Getzlaf’s 1,019 points put him at 88th all-time.
 His primary method of collecting points came from assists, and his total of 737 is good enough for 51st all-time.

-Finishing in the top-100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
+Finishing in the top 100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
 As one of the elite pass-first centers of his era, a spot nearly cracking the top 50 feels a bit underwhelming considering the makeup of the list.
-Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vinny Damphousse and Pierre Turgeon.
+Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vincent Damphousse and Pierre Turgeon.

 Getzlaf’s counting stats become an asset during the postseason.
 Recent memories of the Ducks missing the playoffs have made it easy to forget that Getzlaf maintained a near-point-per-game pace with 120 points in 125 playoff games.
 In the 2017 Playoffs, the Ducks’ last deep playoff run of Getzlaf’s career, he scored 19 points in 17 games.

 Getzlaf’s International Performances

 Like basketball’s Hall of Fame, the scope of hockey’s hall isn’t just limited to the stats and accolades of one league, but of the sport as a whole.
 This includes international competition, which strengthens Getzlaf’s case.
 Along with two Olympic gold medals, he won a gold medal at the 2003 World Junior Championship as well as the 2016 World Cup of Hockey.
 Of course, playing for Team Canada comes with that kind of expectation.
 But those expectations are created because of players like Getzlaf, who stepped up his production even further on the international stage.
 In 58 games representing team Canada at all levels, Getzlaf scored 67 points.